 TDLR’s program also assists individuals, organizations and governmental bodies in the design of cloud-seeding operations, as well as monitoring ongoing seeding activities to ensure compliance with permits and helping to evaluate the impact of the seeding on “target” and neighborhood areas.
 It also administers federal grants for exploratory, and confirmatory, cloud-seeding studies and shares information on technological advances with other governmental agencies, organizations, and interested individuals.

 All individuals and organizations intending to conduct weather modification activities are required to obtain a weather modification license and permit from the TDLR.
 George Bomar (512-936-4313; George.Bomar@tdlr.texas.gov) is the contact person at TDLR for information on, and assistance with, the licensing and permitting of weather modification operations.

 The Department relies on its staff, as well as the Weather Modification Advisory Committee, for recommendations on applications for weather modification licenses and permits.
-The Committee, consisting of an engineer, businessmen, attorney at law, and agricultural producer, meets quarterly, usually in Austin, to review applications for licenses and permits.
+The Committee meets every few months in Austin to review applications for licenses and permits.

 For more information about the weather modification program, e-mail TDLR at email@example.com.